Customer experience (CX) takes center stage

 Lastly, as with any new role, establishing the Chief Journey Officer’s domain will take time.
 It’s important to focus on short-term wins as well as long-term goals.
 Marketers who can take small steps that delight customers right away will gain the C-suite’s confidence and build momentum for greater leaps forward.

 Demand more from your ads.
-Contact us to discuss how television and radio advertising—with integrated, omnichannel response mechanisms—can simplify your consumer’s path to purchase.
+Contact us to discuss how television advertising—with integrated, omnichannel response mechanisms—can simplify your consumer’s path to purchase.